goro-dim/goro-dim/README.md

-# The Curious Misadventures of Bytes 💾🤔
+# The Curious Misadventures of Goro's Bytes 💾🤔

 *"Not all who wander are lost... some are just debugging."*